-As it happens, on Friday at FreedomFest I debated Professor Daniel C. Peterson, author of Muhammad: Prophet of God.
-Dr. Peterson is a good man and a careful scholar, and picking up a copy of his book I noticed that on pages 167-168 he tells the story of Muhammad and his daughter-in-law Zaynab in much the way I have told it in this week's Blogging the Qur'an installment, as well as in my book The Truth About Muhammad: Muhammad "was in love with" Zaynab; his adopted son Zayd offered "to yield up his wife to the Prophet if the Prophet so desired," but Muhammad refused; Muhammad then received a divine revelation and announced, "Who will go to Zaynab, and tell her of the good news that God has given her to me in marriage?"; and now "Zayd, despite Muhammad's formal adoption of him, was not to be considered Muhammad's son."
+Several years ago at FreedomFest I debated Professor Daniel C. Peterson, author of Muhammad: Prophet of God.
+Dr. Peterson is a good man and a careful scholar, and picking up a copy of his book I noticed that on pages 167-168 he tells the story of Muhammad and his daughter-in-law Zaynab in much the way I have told it here, as well as in my book The Truth About Muhammad: Muhammad “was in love with” Zaynab; his adopted son Zayd offered “to yield up his wife to the Prophet if the Prophet so desired,” but Muhammad refused; Muhammad then received a divine revelation and announced, “Who will go to Zaynab, and tell her of the good news that God has given her to me in marriage?”; and now “Zayd, despite Muhammad’s formal adoption of him, was not to be considered Muhammad’s son.”

 So apparently Professor Peterson has descended with me to the level of “shameless lies.”